-It takes a tremendous amount of capital to generate any meaningful amount of passive income with savings now.
-To generate $10,000 a year in passive income at 1.3% requires $770,000 in capital.
+It still takes a tremendous amount of capital to generate any meaningful amount of passive income with savings now.
+To generate $10,000 a year in passive income at 3.2% requires $312,500 in capital.
 At least you know your money is safe, which is great during bear markets.

-Low interest rates is why it’s prudent to lower your safe withdrawal rate in retirement and/or build a bigger net worth before you retire.
+Relatively low interest rates are why it’s prudent to lower your safe withdrawal rate in retirement and/or build a bigger net worth before you retire.
 It takes a tremendous amount more in capital to generate the same amount of risk-adjusted income today.

 Risk: 10 (no risk), Return: 1 (the worst return), Feasibility: 10 (anybody can open up a savings account).
 Liquidity: 6 (savings are easily accessible, but not CDs without a penalty).
 Activity: 10 (you don’t have to do anything to earn passive income.
 Taxes: 5 (interest income is taxed as normal income).
 Total Score: 42

 Best Passive Investment Rank #5: Fixed Income (Bonds)

 Bond yields are finally attractive again!
 After 35+ years of inflation and interest rates going down, bonds had one of the worst years in history in 2022.
 With inflation surging higher bond funds have collapsed.